Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 For uniformity, this page gives all scores in *kan*.
 Pick whichever system of scoring you prefer, then multiply these *kan* values by either 12 or 10 to obtain their equivalent in points.

 # Setup
+Game setup involves choosing a dealer [親 - おや, oya], shuffling the deck, and distributing the initial cards.
+Like many hanafuda games, Hachi-Hachi is usually played for 12 rounds, one for each month of the year, although 6 round games (half a year) or even 3 round games (a season) may be played.
+Any other house rules should also be established at this point in order to keep gameplay smooth and fair.

 > ![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)
 {.is-success}